u-boot/u-boot/tools/binman/binman.rst

 The `soc-fw` node is a `blob-ext` (i.e. it reads in a named binary file) whereas `u-boot` is a normal entry type.
-This works because `Entry_fip` selects the `blob-ext` entry type if the node name (here `soc-fw`) is recognised as being a known blob type.
+This works because `Entry_fip` selects the `blob-ext` entry type if the node name (here `soc-fw`) is recognized as being a known blob type.

-When adding new entry types you are encouraged to use subnodes to provide the data for processing, unless the `content` approach is more suitable.
+When adding new entry types, you are encouraged to use subnodes to provide the data for processing, unless the `content` approach is more suitable.
 Consider whether the input entries are contained within (or consumed by) the entry, vs just being 'referenced' by the entry.
 In the latter case, the `content` approach